algae-elbaum/birthday_wishes_drchrono/README.md

 configure the app to use it.
 It is currently configured to use postgresql.

 Additionally, you'll want to modify the settings to use your own email settings.
-In case it happens to be useful for drchrono devs reviewing this, the account currently in settings.py is a real account.
+In case it happens to be useful for anyone reviewing this, the account currently in settings.py is a real account.

-(I know I've kept my dev username and password for the database and the email in settings.py.
-In practice I wouldn't put the actual dev username and password of anything in a public git repo, but here the account is just a one off local thing so it's not a problem to ignore it and avoid making committing changes to settings.py more complex.)
+(I know I've kept the dev username and password for the database and the email in settings.py.
+In practice I of course wouldn't put the actual dev username and password of anything in a public git repo, but here the accounts are just one off things, so it's not a problem to ignore it and avoid making committing changes to settings.py more complex.)

 To start the dev server: